OctopusDeploy/docs/docs/shared-content/concepts/create-projects.include.md

 1. Navigate to the **Projects** tab, and click **ADD PROJECT**.
 1. Give the project a name, for instance, *Hello, world*, and click **Save**.

-You now have your first project and are ready to define your deployment process.